Porges/ways-to-play/src/games/pei/index.md

 #### Black Thirteen (<span lang="jav">ꦧꦸꦚ꧀ꦕꦶ​ꦲꦶꦉꦁ​ </span> <span lang="jav-Latn">bunci ireng</span>)

+This combination consists of the first three cards of the coin suit, in order.
+The combination may be extended by capturing more of the coin cards in _unbroken_ sequence.
+This gives 13 points per card in the sequence, so three cards scores 39, four cards scores 42, etc.

+The maximum score possible would be all 9 cards for 113 points.

 {% image
     noborder=true
     size="small"
-    position="left"
     justify="centered"
     hidden=true
     src="../../articles/cards/ceki/CC1.jpg;../../articles/cards/ceki/CC2.jpg;../../articles/cards/ceki/CC3.jpg"
     alt=";;" %}
 The first three cards of the coin suit must be obtained in order to score <span lang="jav-Latn">bunci ireng</span>.  {%imageEnd%}

-This combination consists of the first three cards of the coin suit, in order.
-The combination may be extended by capturing more of the coin cards in _unbroken_ sequence.
-This gives 13 points per card in the sequence, so three cards scores 39, four cards scores 42, etc.

-The maximum score possible would be all 9 cards for 113 points.

 #### Red Thirteen (<span lang="jav">ꦧꦸꦚ꧀ꦕꦶ​ꦲꦧꦁ​ </span> <span lang="jav-Latn">bunci abang</span>)

+This combination is formed from one of each of the three red-stamped cards.
+It is worth 13 points per card, so at least 39 points.
+Any additional cards of the same type add 13 points each.

 {% image
     noborder=true
     justify="centered"
-    position="right"
     size="small"
     hidden=true
     src="../../articles/cards/ceki/COT.jpg;../../articles/cards/ceki/CRF.jpg;../../articles/cards/ceki/CS9.jpg"
     alt=";;" %}
 The red-stamped cards.
 {%imageEnd%}

-This combination is formed from one of each of the three red-stamped cards.
-It is worth 13 points per card, so at least 39 points.
-Any additional cards of the same type add 13 points each.

 #### <span lang="jav-Latn">Pang Kéyang</span> (<span lang="jav">ꦥꦁ​​ꦏꦺꦪꦁ​ </span> <span lang="jav-Latn">pang kéyang</span>)